brandonjschwartz/engineering-website/README.md

 clone this repo, create or modify a post and push it.
 we'll get an email and we promise to publish it right away.

+*note: if you can't push this repository, email me - ogolan@yp.com and i'll add you.*

 ## How to add/edit a blog post?

 You will need to clone the project and run the website on your laptop